koor-tech/extended-ceph-exporter/README.md

 * To run the exporter locally, run `go run .`

+### Helm

+To install the exporter to Kubernetes using Helm, check out the [extended-ceph-exporter Helm Chart](charts/extended-ceph-exporter/).

 ## Collectors

 There is varying support for collectors.
 The tables